laminas-api-tools/documentation/api-primer/content-validation.md

 -------

 Zend Framework 2 provides the ability to short-circuit the request lifecycle at any point by returning a "response" object.
-Apigility leverages this fact by registering an event listener after [content negotiation](/api-primer/content-negotiation.md) completes, but before the service itself executes, ensuring we intercept validation errors early.
+API Tools leverages this fact by registering an event listener after [content negotiation](/api-primer/content-negotiation.md) completes, but before the service itself executes, ensuring we intercept validation errors early.